 Children Framing Childhoods is a longitudinal visual research project that documents how children from diverse cultural backgrounds growing up in an urban context use photography and video to represent themselves, and their complex identities from childhood to teenagehood.
 The on-line audio-visual archive has special relevance for urban educators and aims to cultivate a new set of lenses through which to visualize urban youth.

-Wendy Luttrell, Urban Education and Social Personality Psychology
+Wendy Luttrell, Urban Education

 - Documenting Cappadocia